yasuflatland-lf/damascus-doc/docs/configuration/configuration.md

 | workflow (TBI) | This field enables workflow.
 For now, this is always true and workflow is always enabled.
 | generateActivity | This field enables activity for the activity portlet.
 The default value is `false`.
 | trash (TBI) | This field enables trash (logical deletion).
 For now, this is always true and trash is always enabled.
+| advancedSearch | This field enables Advanced Search, which allows searching each field independently.
+| exportExcel | This field enables exporting model records into an excel file.